rust-lang/rfcs/text/3537-msrv-resolver.md

 - Encourage a standard of quality within the ecosystem
 - Encourage progress and avoid stagnation
   - Proactively upgrading means the total benefit to developers from investments made in Rust is higher
-  - Conversely, when most of the community is on old versions, it has a chilling effect on improvements
+  - Conversely, when most of the community is on old versions, it has a chilling effect on improving Rust
   - This also means feedback can come more quickly, making it easier and cheaper to pivot with user needs
 - The costs of “non-recommended” setups should be isolated to those that need them
 - Being transparent makes debugging easier, helps in evaluating risks (including security), and builds confidence in users